microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the TailspinToys-CI build window, Publish Artifact: TailspinToys-CI is highlighted on the left, and on the right, \$(Build.ArtifactStagingDirectory) in the Path to publish box and TailspinToys-CI in the Artifact name box are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image81.png "Path to publish and Artifact name boxes")

 15. As a last step, select the dropdown arrow next to the "Save & queue" button near the top of the screen.
 You will be asked to confirm the save request.
-Just click "Save" again.
+Select "Save" again.

     ![In the TailspinToys-CI build window, Save is highlighted in the Save & queue drop-down list.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image82.png "Save")